 Over the last few weeks I have been learning about ultrasonic imaging and carpal tunnel syndrome.
-When reviewing carpal tunnel syndrome, I learned that interneural edema is a common sign of compression injuries such as carpal tunnel and cubital tunnel.
-There are numerous causes of carpal tunnel syndrome, and every scenario ends with the reduction of available space within the carpal tunnel and the inevitable compression on the median nerve.
+When reviewing carpal tunnel syndrome, I learned that intraneural edema is a common sign of compression injuries such as carpal tunnel and cubital tunnel.
+There are numerous causes of carpal tunnel syndrome, and every scenario ends with the reduction of available space within the carpal tunnel and the inevitable compression on the median nerve (carpal tunnel edema).
 What I did not know was that chronic compression on the nerve can disrupt and open the blood nerve barrier around the perineurial layer.
 This allows for blood to flow freely into the nerve causing swelling or interneural edema.
 Since the nervous system lacks lymphatic drainage in the endoneural space, swelling inevitably increases pressure and disrupts the flow of blood to the nerve resulting in a metabolic conduction block (Cooper, 2014).
 One animal study found that an increase in pressure as little as 30 grams of force (about the weight of an average lightbulb) over the course of 1 hour was enough to disrupt the blood nerve barrier around the median nerve and cause diffusion (Kobayashi et al., 2005).

 Normal Nerve No Diffusion

 Nerve 30 Grams of Force with Diffusion